FRC4903/ScoutApp2024/README.md

 Made by Ali, Mathew, Gurdit, Divyam

 ## TO DO
-- [x] Figure out how to display multiple pages that slide
+- [ ] Figure out how to display multiple pages that slide
 - [ ] Understand the data sending process
 - [ ] Figure out how a QR Code is formed and displayed
+- [ ] Learn how to code
 - [ ] Make more TODOs